cpske/ISP/django/separate-model-classes.md

            (templates for web pages)
 ```

-We will split `models.py` into a separate class for each model and put each class-file in a subdirectory named `models`.
-Our project will look like this:
+We will split `models.py` into separate files for `Todo` and `Todo_List` classes, and put all models in a subdirectory named `models`.
+The project will look like this:

 ```
 list-project/